Symbian9/qmapshack-doc-wiki/DocGisItemsRte.md

 # Routing Engines #

-Currently there is only one routing engine supported.
+Currently Routino is supported as offline router and MapQuest as online routing service.

 ## Routino ##